Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking

 \section{Discussion and Conclusion}

 Our results identify relative flatness as a potentially necessary condition for generalization in deep networks, while neural collapse emerges as a correlated but non-essential feature of late-stage training.
-This distinction reshapes our understanding of the geometry of generalization and invites several important reflections.
-Our experiments show that NC tends to coincide with high training accuracy but does not reliably track generalization.
+This distinction reshapes our understanding of the geometry of well generalizing solutions and invites several important reflections.
+Our experiments show that neural collapse tends to coincide with high training accuracy but does not reliably track generalization.
 This suggests that it is more a byproduct of training dynamics than a causal mechanism, a view that aligns with findings from \citet{hui2022limitations} and \citet{hong2024beyond}.
-Nevertheless, we show that under mild assumptions, neural collapse-style clustering implies relative flatness.
+Nevertheless, we show theoretically that under mild assumptions, neural collapse-style clustering leads to relative flatness.
 As such, collapse may still serve as a practical proxy for flat solutions in some settings.

-While NC produces highly symmetric and compact feature representations, this structural simplicity can be problematic in transfer learning and out-of-distribution (OOD) scenarios.
+While neural collapse produces highly symmetric and compact feature representations, this structural simplicity can be problematic in transfer learning and out-of-distribution scenarios.
 For instance, if a network is trained to classify supercategories by collapsing fine-grained class distinctions, it becomes impossible to recover those distinctions later, thus limiting the generality and interpretability of the learned features~\citep{hui2022limitations}.
 The requirement for geometric compression of the representation space, with neural collapse as one instance, has also been questioned from an information-theoretic perspective on deep learning dynamics~\citep{adilovainformation}.